CookiePLMonster/CookiePLMonster.github.io/_mods/tokyo-xtreme-racer-2025/day-night-cycle.md

 # Setup instructions

 1. Download UE4SS and extract the archive to `TokyoXtremeRacer/Binaries/Win64` in the game directory.
-You **must** use the UE4SS version from this page (or at least the config file), as it's preconfigured for TXR2025.
+You **must** use the UE4SS version from this page, as it's preconfigured for TXR2025.
 2. Download Dynamic Day/Night Cycle and extract the archive to `TokyoXtremeRacer/Binaries/Win64/ue4ss/Mods` in the game directory.
    This directory was extracted from the UE4SS archive in the previous step.